viamrobotics/docs/docs/installation/_index.md

     - /getting-started/linux-install/
 ---

-To use Viam software with your robot, install and run the `viam-server` binary on the computer that you want to use to control the robot.
+To use Viam software with your smart machine, install and run the `viam-server` binary on the computer that you want to use to control the smart machine.
 In most cases, this will be a [single board computer (SBC)](#install-on-a-single-board-computer), like a Raspberry Pi, but you can also install `viam-server` on a [macOS or Linux computer](#install-on-a-macos-or-linux-computer).

 For an overview of the Viam software platform, see [Viam in 3 minutes](/viam/).